rogerbinns/apsw/doc/async.rst

 Close
 !!!!!

 You can call close on sync **and** async objects.
-When you call close on a :class:`Connection`, then it will close all the corresponding objects like :class:`Cursor`, :class:`Blob`, :class:`Session` etc.
+When you close a :class:`Connection`, then it will close all the corresponding objects like :class:`Cursor`, :class:`Blob`, :class:`Session` etc.

-It is safe to call :code:`close` and :code:`aclose` multiple times, even on already closed objects.`
+It is safe to call :code:`close` and :code:`aclose` multiple times, even on already closed objects.

+:code:`close` does the close immediately blocking execution until complete.

 Sync object
-    :code:`close` closes this object in the foreground, releasing its held resources.
+    :code:`close` closes this object in the foreground, releasing its held resources.  :code:`aclose` will raise an exception because there is no corresponding worker thread or event loop.

 Async object
     :code:`aclose` closes this object in the background.
 You should